Shohei Ohtani: Batting and fielding

 Ohtani is a left-handed batter.
-He is a designated hitter and often considered a power hitter capable of leading the league in home runs.
+He is a designated hitter and often considered a power hitter who has led the MLB in home runs multiple times.
 Ohtani also demonstrates elite baserunner skills, with a sprint speed and feet-first sliding technique allowing him to have been a league leader in stolen bases, bunt hits and infield-hit rate.
 Scouts have timed Ohtani running from the batter's box to first base in as little as 3.8 seconds.
 For the 2021 season, his 28.8 ft/s sprint speed ranked in the 92nd percentile of all players, as did his 3.51 second 80-foot split and he also recorded the fastest home to first average sprint time in the Majors at 4.09 seconds, while recording a then career-high 26 stolen bases.

-Off the field
+Comparisons to Babe Ruth

+Ohtani's success as both a pitcher and a hitter has frequently prompted comparisons to Babe Ruth, the most prominent two-way player in Major League Baseball history.
+A 2021 60 Minutes profile of Ohtani was titled "Japan's Babe Ruth".
+Ohtani and Ruth share several two-way distinctions.
+In August 2022, Ohtani joined Ruth as the only players in MLB to hit at least 10 home runs and win at least 10 games as a pitcher in the same season.
+In May 2023 he became the second player, after Ruth, to record 500 career strikeouts as a pitcher and 100 home runs as a hitter.

+Writers have emphasized distinctions between the two – Ruth's significant two-way play was largely confined to the 1918 and 1919 seasons before he became a full-time hitter, whereas Ohtani has performed as an elite starting pitcher and hitter within the same season across multiple years.
+Commentators have cautioned that era differences complicate any direct comparison.
+Writing for CBS Sports, Matt Snyder noted that Ruth played before the integration of the major leagues and under different patterns of pitcher usage, while Ohtani has had the benefit of modern training and analytics, making a strict statistical comparison of the two difficult.

-Personal life
+Personal life and public image

 Shinzo Abe awarding Ohtani the Prime Minister Trophy at the 2018 Japan Professional Sports Grand Prize award ceremony.